Overview

 Updates to the equipment menu

 Initially, players had a hard time understanding what the top-level item categories were.
 They kept thinking they were only able to select weapons.
-By adding a level to the category, players were able to quickly understand which category
+By adding a label to the category, players were able to quickly understand what they were going to see on the screen.

 ASSIGNMENT 4